-There is regular liaison with the Pre-prep and Nursery teachers and children who are showing difficulties are discussed and monitored.
-The Head of Learning Support also visits to observe and gives advice as necessary about any children who give rise to concern.
-One member of the LSU teaching staff delivers interventions and carries out assessments in the Pre Prep.
+There is regular liaison with the pre-prep and nursery teachers and children who are showing difficulties are discussed and monitored.
+The Head of Learning Support also works in the pre-prep and assesses and teaches the children there.
+She also visits to observe and gives advice as necessary about any children who give rise to concern.